You know the drill by now.

 Type.ai includes a Knowledge Vault where you can upload reference documents.
 Character bibles, worldbuilding notes, research material, outlines, previous chapters.
 The AI draws on everything in the Vault when it responds to your requests, which means it stays grounded in the world you’ve already built instead of inventing things from scratch.

 Tools like Bookwiz (with its Story Bible) and NovelCrafter (with its Codex) solve this same problem inside purpose-built fiction environments.
-Type.ai brings the concept into a general-purpose editor, which makes it useful for authors who also write nonfiction, essays, newsletters, or anything else that benefits from persistent context.
+Type.ai brings the concept into a general-purpose editor, which makes it useful for authors who also write nonfiction, newsletters, essays, or anything else that benefits from persistent context.

 Choosing Your Model

-Why In-Place Editing Changes the Writing Experience
+Why In-Place Editing Matters

 When you use ChatGPT or Claude directly to help with writing, the AI’s suggestions appear in a chat window.
 You read them in isolation, stripped of surrounding context, and decide whether they’re good enough to copy into your manuscript.
 That evaluation is harder than it sounds.
 A paragraph can look fine in a chat window and feel completely wrong once it’s sitting between your other paragraphs.
 The voice shifts.
 The rhythm breaks.
-The register doesn’t match.

 Type.ai’s in-place editing sidesteps this entirely.
 When the AI proposes changes, you see them inside your document, surrounded by the text that comes before and after.
 You evaluate suggestions against the actual texture of your prose.
 You catch voice mismatches immediately, before they become part of the manuscript.
-The feedback loop between “AI suggests” and “writer decides” gets tighter and faster.

 The Honest Tradeoffs